BaBingoBango/BaBingoBango/README.md

  - Join a host device's queue to contribute to the group's music *(beta feature: no Apple Music subscription required!)*
  - Set time and song limits to keep too many Justin Bieber songs out of your party *(beta feature)*

 This way, the terrible power of being DJ is split amongst many and balance restored to group dynamics across the world.
-I hope to release this *literally* life-saving application on Apple's App Store soon!
+I hope to release this application on Apple's App Store soon!

 > **Fun Fact No. 3**<br>
 > I have at least one Justin Bieber song in my library.
 Again, if you feel you must leave at this time, I completely understand.